How does the ATO recover HELP debts?

 Even if you’re not earning Australian income, you still need to lodge a tax return each year to advise the ATO of your total ‘worldwide’ income.
 If you meet the criteria, the ATO will issue you a request for payment.

 Penalties can apply for those who continue to avoid the “overseas help debt” recovery program.
-If you don’t disclose your income information, the ATO can issue fines up to $3,600 when you return to Australia.
+If you don’t disclose your income information, the ATO can issue fines of up to $3,600 when you return to Australia.

-Voluntary payments help reduces your debt
+Voluntary payments help reduce your debt